Skip to main content

 Do I need planning permission to convert my Crystal Palace garage?

-How does the slope affect garage conversion costs?
+How does the slope affect a garage conversion in Crystal Palace?

-The gradient adds 5-10% to the build cost on steeper streets in Crystal Palace.
-Two main factors.
+Two main factors on the steeper streets.
 First, the garage floor often sits 200-300mm below the house floor (versus the standard 150-200mm), requiring more insulated screed to level up.
 Second, side access for materials and waste removal can be tight on the steepest streets, sometimes requiring smaller vehicles or hand-carrying.
-We assess the access at the survey and price the conversion accordingly.
+We assess the access at the survey and confirm the work in a fixed price after a free site visit.
 There are no surprise extras mid-project.

 How long does a Crystal Palace garage conversion take?